sksamuel/hoplite/README.md

   .loadConfigOrThrow<MyConfig>()
 ```

 The `default` method on `ConfigLoaderBuilder` sets up recommended defaults.
-If you wish to start with a completely blank
+If you wish to start with a completely empty
 config builder, then use `ConfigLoaderBuilder.empty()`.

 There are two ways to retrieve a populated data class from config.
 The first is to throw an exception if the config
-could not be resolved via the `loadConfigOrThrow<T>` function.
-Another is to return a `ConfigResult` via
+could not be resolved.
+We do this via the `loadConfigOrThrow<T>` function.
+Another is to return a `ConfigResult` validation
-the `loadConfig<T>` function if you want to handle errors without exceptions.
+monad via the `loadConfig<T>` function if you want to handle errors manually.

 For most cases, when you are resolving config at application startup, the exception based approach is better.
 This is
-because you typically want any errors in config to abort application bootstrapping, dumping errors to the console.
+because you typically want any errors in config to abort application bootstrapping, dumping errors immediately to the console.